Cheltenham Festival naps: best betting tips from our experts

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators that our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Paddy Power Cheltenham betting offer: get £40 in free bets for the festival today

-- Willie Mullins day one acca: the five-leg accumulator featuring the hot favourites on Tuesday at the Cheltenham Festival

-- Cheltenham Lucky 15 tips for Tuesday: four horses to back on day 1 of the Cheltenham Festival
+- Cheltenham Lucky 15 tips for Wednesday: four horses to back on day two of the Cheltenham Festival

-- David Jennings' Cheltenham Festival tips on Tuesday: 'He's my nap of the week'
+- David Jennings' Cheltenham Festival tips on Wednesday: 'This might just be his day'

-- Paddy Power Cheltenham Festival £50 Free Bet: 50-1 El Fabiolo to win the Champion Chase on Wednesday

-- Paddy Power Cheltenham betting offer: get £40 in free bets for the festival today

-- Willie Mullins day one acca: the five-leg accumulator featuring the hot favourites on Tuesday at the Cheltenham Festival
+- Willie Mullins day two acca: the 98-1 five-leg accumulator featuring the hot favourites on Wednesday at the Cheltenham Festival

+- Paul Kealy's Cheltenham Festival day 2 racing tips: Wednesday's play of the day

-- Cheltenham Lucky 15 tips for Tuesday: four horses to back on day 1 of the Cheltenham Festival
+- Cheltenham Lucky 15 tips for Wednesday: four horses to back on day two of the Cheltenham Festival

-- David Jennings' Cheltenham Festival tips on Tuesday: 'He's my nap of the week'
+- David Jennings' Cheltenham Festival tips on Wednesday: 'This might just be his day'

-- Paddy Power Cheltenham Festival £50 Free Bet: 50-1 El Fabiolo to win the Champion Chase on Wednesday
+- Willie Mullins day two acca: the 98-1 five-leg accumulator featuring the hot favourites on Wednesday at the Cheltenham Festival

+- Paul Kealy's Cheltenham Festival day 2 racing tips: Wednesday's play of the day